Prescott, Arizona

 Where Prescott sits

 Prescott is the Yavapai County seat at the southwest edge of the Colorado Plateau.
-The 5,367-foot elevation gives it four mild seasons that no other Arizona city of its size enjoys.
-Phoenix is 100 miles south on I-17, Sedona 60 miles northeast on AZ-89A, and Flagstaff 90 miles north.
+The 5,367-foot elevation gives it four mild seasons that no other Arizona city of comparable size enjoys.
+Phoenix is 100 miles south on I-17 (then west on AZ-69), Sedona 60 miles northeast on AZ-89A through Jerome, Flagstaff 90 miles north, Las Vegas 270 miles northwest, the Grand Canyon South Rim 130 miles north.
+Prescott Valley sits ten miles east, Chino Valley fifteen miles north, Dewey-Humboldt fifteen miles east.
+The Bradshaw Mountains rise to the south, peaking at Mount Union at 7,979 feet.

 A quick history